 Ohio House Speaker Arrested In Connection With $60 Million Bribery Scheme

-Ohio House Speaker Larry Householder was arrested on Tuesday morning at his rural farm, an official with knowledge of the arrest confirmed to NPR.
-They said Householder was taken into custody in connection with a $60 million bribery scheme allegedly involving state officials and associates.
+Ohio House Speaker Larry Householder was arrested on Tuesday morning at his rural farm, a spokesperson for the U.S. Attorney's Office for the Southern District of Ohio said.
+The spokesperson, Jennifer Thornton, said Householder was taken into custody in connection with a $60 million bribery scheme allegedly involving state officials and associates.

-Four others were also arrested, the official said: former Ohio Republican Party Chairman Matt Borges, Householder adviser Jeffrey Longstreth, and lobbyists Neil Clark and Juan Cespedes.
-The official spoke on condition of anonymity because they were not authorized to disclose details to the media.
+Four others were also arrested, Thornton said: former Ohio Republican Party Chairman Matt Borges, Householder adviser Jeffrey Longstreth, and lobbyists Neil Clark and Juan Cespedes.

 Householder, a Republican, represents a district east of Columbus.